1. Visa Issuance Washington D.C. | Overview of the Religious Worker Case

 The petition materials clearly reflected a temporary religious assignment with defined duties and compensation, reinforcing the nonimmigrant nature of the request and supporting a favorable visa issuance outcome.

-3. visa issuance Washington D.C. | Addressing Denominational Affiliation Challenges
+3. Visa Issuance Washington D.C. | Addressing Denominational Affiliation Challenges

 Documenting Continuous Religious Vocation